Mustafa-Zahedi/Mustafa-Zahedi/README.md

- Hi, I’m @Mustafa-Zahedi and I’m interested in Web Designing, AI, Data Science.
+- interested in AI, Data Science, Web Designing.
-- I’m currently learning web designing
-- I’m looking to collaborate on js and python
+- looking to collaborate on js and python
-- my email is malestani21@gmail.com
+- malestani21@gmail.com

 <!---
 Mustafa-Zahedi/Mustafa-Zahedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.